mieow/gvlarp-character-plugin/trunk/Nocturnus/readme.txt

-=== GVTheme ===
+=== Nocturnus ===
 Contributors: Jane Houston
 Donate link:
-Tags: by night, black, red, blue, green, fixed width Requires at least: 3.8.1
+Tags: dark, black, red, blue, green, fixed width, left-sidebar, right-sidebar, custom-background, custom-colors, custom-menu, theme-options
+Requires at least: 3.8.1
 Tested up to: 3.8.1
 Stable tag: 3.8.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Theme originally developed for GVLARP (www.gvlarp.com)
+Neat and unobtrusive dark theme, ideal for Clubs and Societies.

 == Description ==

-Theme originally developed for GVLARP (www.gvlarp.com) then expanded to be more generally useful and configurable
+This theme was originally created for a clubs and societies website to look like one specific configuration of the Suffusion theme.
+Then it was modified to provide some basic layout and customisation options.

+Nocturnus is suitable for content-focused websites that want the navigation and headers to be neat and convenient and with a dark background.

 == Installation ==

-TBD
+As standard

 == Frequently Asked Questions ==

-= What is the meaning of life? =

-42

 == Screenshots ==